 My suggestions for event would be the following.

 - Change the banners that are used for publicity.
 They contain Secret Society Lwa.
 Do something lighter.

 - Tell a story with the exhibition.
 Start with the misconceptions you want to dispel, the points you want to get across.
 Then start dispelling and telling the story of Haiti and Vodou.
 Explain the day to day in Haiti and where Vodou fits.
 Show how it interacts with other religions – perhaps even how families often practice Catholicism and Vodou simultaneously.

 - Build an elevated area that is behind a red curtain (or make the curtain look like a forest covered mountainside. ) Entitle that section: “Inside Vodou’s Secret Societies”.
 Maybe put a small disclaimer at the beginning saying small children might be disturbed by what’s inside.
 Put those Secret Society artifacts (an example of which is in Figure 2 below), behind the curtain and out of the main stream of the exhibit.
-Make sure it’s somewhere in the middle of the exhibit.
+Make sure it’s not somewhere in the middle of the exhibit.
 The Secret Societies are not mainstream and mixing these artifacts in with the everyday artifacts mischaracterizes what many people experience in everday Vodou.
 However, Secret Societies need to be referenced in the everyday exhibits- after all, they did indeed impact Haitian life.
 I also believe that ‘hiding’ the Secret Society artifacts will do another thing: people will slow down.
 When people are in fearful situations, they tend to move more quickly.
 If you want people to move slowly and observe – hide the dark stuff.